Song of the South: Home media

 Audio from the film—both the musical soundtrack and dialogue—was commonly used in home media tie-ins through the late 1970s.
 In particular, many book-and-record sets were released featuring the animated portions of the film or summaries of the film as a whole.
 The Walt Disney Company has also included key portions of the film in VHS and DVD compilations in the United States, as well as on the long-running Walt Disney anthology television series.
 "Zip-a-Dee-Doo-Dah" and some of the animated portions appear in an added feature on the 2004 Alice in Wonderland Special Edition DVD, as part of the 1950 Christmas special One Hour in Wonderland, which promoted the then-forthcoming film.
 From 1986 to 2001, most of the musical segments – notably "Zip-a-Dee-Doo-Dah", "How Do You Do?", and "Everybody's Got A Laughing Place" – were included on the VHS and LaserDisc releases of the Disney Sing-Along Songs series.

 The full-length film has been released in its entirety on VHS and LaserDisc in various European and Asian countries.
 In the United Kingdom, it was released on PAL VHS between 1982 and 2000.
 In Japan, it appeared on NTSC VHS and LaserDisc in 1985, 1990 and 1992, with Japanese subtitles during songs.
-(Under Japanese copyright law, the film is now in the public domain.)
 Most of the foreign releases of the film are literal translations of the English title; the German title Onkel Remus' Wunderland translates to "Uncle Remus's Wonderland", the Italian title I Racconti Dello Zio Tom translates to "The Stories of Uncle Tom", and the Norwegian title Onkel Remus forteller translates to "Storyteller Uncle Remus".
+In 2021 and 2024, Spain and Italy released Blu-Ray releases of the film, as in both countries, the film has gone into public domain.

-In 2017, after being inaugurated as a Disney Legend, Whoopi Goldberg expressed a desire for Song of the South to be re-released publicly to American audiences and stated, "I’m trying to find a way to get people to start having conversations about bringing Song of the South back, so we can talk about what it was and where it came from and why it came out".
+In 2017, after being inaugurated as a Disney Legend, Whoopi Goldberg expressed a desire for Song of the South to be re-released publicly to American audiences and stated, "I'm trying to find a way to get people to start having conversations about bringing Song of the South back, so we can talk about what it was and where it came from and why it came out".

 Song of the South has never been available on Disney's streaming service, Disney+, which launched in the United States in 2019.
-Iger affirmed during a shareholders meeting that the film would not be getting a release on the service, even with an "outdated cultural depictions" disclaimer, stating that the film is "not appropriate in today's world".
+In 2020, Iger affirmed during a shareholders meeting that the film would not be getting a release on the service, even with an "outdated cultural depictions" disclaimer, stating that the film is "not appropriate in today's world".
+It has been noted on an unofficial fansite, however, that the film would become available to the public in the United States again once it enters the American public domain in 2042 when its copyright expires.